-A major project planned to make transit between Italy’s major airports more efficient, has just taken its first steps as of a few days ago.
-December 14, 2014 saw the first two airports connected directly by a high speed rail line, Rome’s Fiumicino and Venice Mestre.
-The next airport planned to be added to the list is Milan’s Malpensa.
+A major project planned to make transit between Italy’s major airports started in December 2014 when the first two airports got connected directly by a high speed rail line, Rome’s Fiumicino and Venice Mestre.

 The line currently operating between Rome and Venice travels directly between Fiumicino Airport and Venice Mestre both ways.
 There are designated stops along the way: Rome Stops: Roma Termini, Roma Tiburtina, Florence: Firenze Santa Maria Novella, Bologna: Bologna Centrale, Padua: Padova and Venice: Venezia Mestre.

 The efficiency will no doubt increase flow of visitors to 2nd and 3rd tier cities.
 Check in for airlines should be available at the Airport of departure for the destination airport.